(infusio Carica papaya)

 The green fruit is reported to contain protein, fat, carbohydrate, fiber, ash, Ca, P, Fe, 7 mg Na, K, beta-carotene equivalent, thiamine, riboflavin, niacin, ascorbic acid and vitamin E.

-High amounts of vitamins A, K, B Complex and B17.
+It also contains high amounts of vitamins A, K, B Complex and B17.

 The glycoside, carposide, and the alkaloid, carpaine, pseudo-carpaine, D1-piperideine alkaloids, dehydrocarpaine I and II, water, caoutchouc-like substances, pectinous matter and salts, malic acid, papain, resin.
 Fatty oil, volatile oil, a glycoside, caricin, and the enzyme, myrosin.